Blood Sugar Levels Shift During Your Menstrual Cycle. Here's How To Keep Things In Check

 It's worth noting that oral contraceptives work by interfering with these normal hormone level changes and thus may affect the glucose effects.
-Still, research is mixed, and factors such as type (combined OCP vs. the mini pill), dose, potency, and androgenicity will influence a person's hormonal profile.
+Still, research is mixed9, and factors such as type (combined OCP vs. the mini pill), dose, potency, and androgenicity10 will influence a person's hormonal profile.

 What does this mean for you?